 - c.
 This is really helpful, especially when we have a large complex design, and we have multiple people working on it at the same time.
-Change the shell thickness to 0.14 in.
-The shell of the Bluetooth Speaker should become thicker. - d.
-Once you're done editing the feature, the model is automatically updated with your changes.
-Take a look at Student B's screen.
-The Bluetooth Speaker has become thicker as well!
-Now you know you, the manufacturer, and your partner, the client, have the same model with the updated changes.
-No emailing files back and forth to communicate these changes.
-They occur live for everyone instantly.
+Your partner will be changing the shell thickness to 0.14 in. - d.
+Once you partner is done editing the feature, your model is automatically updated with their changes.
+Your speaker is thicker on your screen as well!
+Now you know you, the client, and your partner, the manufacturer, have the same model with the updated changes.